Learning Tools

 Tools

 There are tools your child needs to use in order to make progress on their learning journey.
 It's best to teach them how to use these tools at home when your child has your undivided attention.
-Frustration levels run high when a child's first introduction to these tools is in a classroom of twenty or more students.
-Avoid tears, and even worse, injury, by taking your child under your wing.
+Introducing tools at home gives your child time to practice with your support, helping them feel confident and safe as they learn.

 Skill Building